thomasmaxwellnorman/Perturbseq_GI/README.md

 Norman, T.M., Horlbeck, M.A., Replogle, J.M., Ge, A.Y., Xu, A., Jost, M., Gilbert, L.A., & Weissman, J.S.
 "Exploring genetic interaction manifolds constructed from rich single-cell phenotypes", *Science*, 2019.

 This repository also contains a version of a library for loading and manipulating Perturb-seq experiments (in the `perturbseq` subdirectory).
-A tutorial for using this library can be found in the `perturbseq_demo` repository.
+A fully self-contained tutorial for using this library can be found in the `perturbseq_demo` repository, and it may be useful to go through that before attempting to use these notebooks.
 Finally, this repository also contains a Numpy implementation of the Maxide method for constrained matrix completion (in `maxide.py`).

 In order to use the notebooks, you will need to download the sequencing data from GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE133344.
 Only the outputs from `cellranger` are necessary.
 They should be placed in a directory structure mimicking the output of `cellranger` (i.e. with an `outs` folder and appropriate `raw_gene_bc_matrices_mex` and `filtered_gene_bc_matrices_mex` subdirectories).
 The `cell_identities.csv` files should be placed in the `outs` folder.